 We call these the "4ps for Prosperity" or the "4ps."

-While the needs of individual industries may differ, the "4ps" provide a framework for thinking about how we improve the business climate.
-Finding the right mix of the 4ps that supports our key traded sector industries is the key task of community and policy leaders working to strengthen our economy.
+While the needs of individual industries may differ, the "4ps" provide a framework for thinking about how we improve the business climate, and in turn create more high wage jobs.
+Finding the right levers to pull to improve Oregon's position on the 4ps is the key task of the Oregon Business Plan Steering Committee.

 Initiatives: Policies and Actions to Implement the Plan

 The challenge of the Oregon Business Plan is to identify the best mix of the Four Ps to support our key industries – and to craft policy recommendations that improve Oregon's competitive position in them.
-To develop these initiatives, the Oregon Business Plan Steering Committee conducts research, regular interviews and focus groups with representatives of Oregon's traded sector industries, and meetings around the state to ensure that the Plan reflects both urban and rural perspectives.
+To develop these initiatives, the Oregon Business Plan Steering Committee conducts research, interviews and conducts focus group sessions with leaders of Oregon's key industries, and hosts roundtable meetings around the state to ensure that the Plan reflects the diversity of Oregon's industry and geography.